Elo rating system: Implementing Elo's scheme

-gives .7143 and .2857 as the areas of the two portions under the curve.
+gives 0.7143 and 0.2857 as the areas of the two portions under the curve.

 These probabilities are rounded to two figures in table 2.11.

-The table is actually built with standard deviation 200(10/7) as an approximation for 200√2.
+The table is actually built with standard deviation 200 × 10/7 ≈ 285.71 as an approximation for $200 \times \sqrt{2} \approx 282.84$.
 The normal and logistic distributions are in a way arbitrary points in a spectrum of distributions which would work well.
 In practice, both of these distributions work very well for a number of different games.

 Different ratings systems

 The phrase "Elo rating" is often used to mean a player's chess rating as calculated by FIDE.
 However, this usage may be confusing or misleading because Elo's general ideas have been adopted by many organizations, including the USCF (before FIDE), many other national chess federations, the short-lived Professional Chess Association (PCA), and online chess servers including the Internet Chess Club (ICC), Free Internet Chess Server (FICS), Lichess, Chess.com, and Yahoo!
 Games.
 Each organization has a unique implementation, and none of them follow Elo's original suggestions precisely.

 Instead one may refer to the organization granting the rating.
 For example: "As of April 2018, Tatev Abrahamyan had a FIDE rating of 2366 and a USCF rating of 2473."
 The Elo ratings of these various organizations are not directly comparable, since Elo ratings measure the results within a closed pool of players rather than absolute skill.